 How Hybrid Integration is Changing: Trends and Questions You Need to Address

 Today, integration is fundamentally changing due to the impact of the hybrid environment, especially in terms of the positions, composition, and competencies of integration teams.
 Clouds bring greater possibilities for autonomy, decentralization, and democratization, and there is an increasing need for clear, simple, and enforceable rules.
-At last November’s iTea breakfast, our expert Tomáš Rosa provided answers to the most pressing questions that hybrid integration brings from an architect’s perspective.
+Let's explore the key questions that hybrid integration raises and have our expert, Tomáš Rosa, address them from an architect’s perspective.

 Changes in IT and integration in particular